 All the photographers mentioned guide Light & Land photography holidays and workshops in the UK and around the world.

-In 2018, the company is celebrating their 25th anniversary with an exhibition, Evolving Landscapes, at the OXO Gallery on London’s Southbank.
-Taking place from July 18-22, it will display works by the photographers above, as well as Joe Cornish, Phil Malpas, Valda Bailey, Graeme Green and others.
+In 2018, the company celebrated their 25th anniversary with an exhibition, Evolving Landscapes, at the OXO Gallery on London’s Southbank.
+It took place from July 18-22, with works by the photographers above, as well as Joe Cornish, Phil Malpas, Valda Bailey, Graeme Green and others.